client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 Is Docker planning a host OS (running Docker-The-Runtime) ?
 Or just using this as a guest OS (inside containers)?
 Or both?
 Stay tuned to find out!

+Update: A colleague wrote in and said "Is Docker planning a host OS?"
+Almost certainly :)"